On two families of Enriques categories over K3 surfaces: Stability conditions on geometric triangulated categories

 A stability condition $\sigma$ is called \emph{full} if there exists a quadratic form $Q$ on $N(\schc)_{\br}$ such that the restriction of $Q$ to the kernel of $Z(-)_{\br}$ is negative definite and $Q(E) \geq 0$ for any semistable object $E$ in $\scha$ with respect to $Z\circ\bv$.

-\begin{remark} This condition to be full is also called the \emph{support property} and has several equivalent formulations (see, for example, appendixes of \cite{BM11,BMS16}).
+\begin{remark} The condition of being full is also called the \emph{support property} and has several equivalent formulations (see, for example, appendices of \cite{BM11,BMS16}).
+This property is essential for the following wall and chamber structure.
 Henceforth in this article, the term \emph{stability condition} means a full (numerical) one except for the special cases mentioned. \end{remark}

-The set $\Stab(\schc)$ of all stability conditions on a geometric triangulated category $\schc$ admits a structure of complex manifold due to \cite{Bri07}.
+The set $\Stab(\schc)$ of all stability conditions on a geometric triangulated category $\schc$ admits a structure of complex manifold due to \cite{Bay19,Bri07}.
 In particular, a stability condition can be deformed uniquely given a small deformation of the central charge.
 Moreover, one has

-\begin{proposition}[{{\cite[Section 9]{Bri08} and \cite[Proposition 2.3]{BM14}}}] Consider a class $v\in N(\schc)$, then there exists a locally finite set of walls (real codimension one submanifolds with boundary) in the complex manifold $\Stab(\schc)$, depending only on $v$, such that: \begin{itemize} \item The sets of $\sigma$-semistable and $\sigma$-stable objects of class $v$ do not change in a chamber; \item When $\sigma$ lies on a single wall in $\Stab(\schc)$, then there is a $\sigma$-semistable object that is unstable in one of the adjacent chambers, and semistable in the other adjacent chamber. \end{itemize} If $v$ is primitive, then $\sigma$ lies on a wall if and only if there exists a strictly $\sigma$-semistable object of class $v$.
-The Jordan-Holder filtration of $\sigma$-semistable objects does not change in a chamber. \end{proposition}
+\begin{proposition}[{{\cite[Proposition 2.3]{BM14}, \cite[Section 9]{Bri08}, \cite[Section 3.2]{Li25}}}] Consider a class $v$ in $N(\schc)$, then there exists a locally finite set of walls (real codimension one submanifolds with boundary) in the complex manifold $\Stab(\schc)$, depending only on $v$, such that: \begin{itemize} \item The set of stable objects of class $v$ does not change in a chamber, and the set of semistable objects of class $v$ does not change for any generic stability condition in a chamber; \item When $\sigma$ lies on a single wall in $\Stab(\schc)$, then there is a $\sigma$-semistable object that is unstable in one of the adjacent chambers, and semistable in the other adjacent chamber. \end{itemize} In particular, a stability condition $\sigma$ lies on a wall with respect to $v$ only if there exists a strictly $\sigma$-semistable object of class $v$. \end{proposition}